Conkwer/lazyboot/readme.txt

 Lazyboot version 4 and newer do not support Windows XP.
 Instead, you will need to use Windows 7 (with the latest updates) or Windows 10.
 While it may also work on Windows 11 and Wine, this has not been officially tested.

+Linux users can try mkcdi.py from "extra_tools" directory (req.
+Python 3.12 and compatible version of mkisofs)

 -----------------------------------------------------------
 How to Use